Our efforts fall into four main areas: vaccine discovery, drug discovery, maternal and child health, and control of disease-transmitting mosquitoes.

-We invest in research to discover the causes of preterm birth, which is a leading cause of infant mortality, and to develop innovative strategies for prevention.
-We fund projects to discover the causes of growth faltering in utero and during a child’s first two years of life—a window of time in which serious health problems can impair growth and affect long-term health—and to develop new ways to prevent or reverse unhealthy growth marked by stunting and wasting.
-One such project seeks to develop fetal growth standards through measurements of fetal growth under optimal conditions in sites across the world.
-We also invest in research to tackle the challenges faced by mothers and newborns from the onset of labor until 48 hours after childbirth—the most dangerous period for both mother and baby.
-Efforts include a project to develop an inhalable oxytocin powder to treat postpartum hemorrhaging.
+We invest in research to discover the causes of preterm birth (PTB), which is a leading cause of infant mortality, and to develop innovative strategies for prevention.
+Efforts include developing biomarkers for PTB, which can be applied in early pregnancy to predict impending PTB and thereby target use of established preventive measures and treatments.
+We fund projects to establish metrics for, and discover the causes of, growth faltering in utero and during the first two years of life—a window of time in which serious health problems can impair growth and affect long-term health—and to develop new ways to prevent or reverse unhealthy growth marked by stunting and wasting.
+Through our Grand Challenges Explorations program and other efforts, we are seeking new approaches to measuring physical growth, brain function, and development in order to better guide and monitor healthy growth interventions.

 Controlling Disease-Transmitting Mosquitoes

 Mosquitoes spread many serious diseases, including malaria and dengue fever, to millions of people annually.
-A primary strategy for fighting these diseases is the use of insecticides to kill disease-transmitting mosquitoes, or vectors.
+A primary strategy for fighting these diseases is the use of insecticides to kill disease-transmitting mosquitoes.
 Mosquitoes have grown increasingly resistant to available insecticides, however, and some insecticides are too toxic for widespread use.
-They also can require people to change their behavior to be effective—to use bed nets, for instance—and they need funding to maintain distribution systems.
+They also can require people to change their behavior—to use bed nets, for instance—and they need funding to maintain distribution systems.

-Our investments in mosquito vector control include nontraditional biological and genetic approaches as well as new chemical interventions aimed at depleting or incapacitating disease-transmitting mosquito populations.
-One biological control project for dengue fever begun through our Grand Challenges in Global Health grant program has progressed to field trials in Australia, and approval is being sought for field trials in Brazil, Indonesia, Vietnam, and Thailand.
+Our investments in mosquito control include nontraditional biological and genetic approaches as well as new chemical interventions aimed at depleting or incapacitating disease-transmitting mosquito populations.
+One biological control project for dengue fever that began through our Grand Challenges in Global Health grant program has progressed to field trials in Australia, Indonesia, and Vietnam.